 Ramadan is a time of fasting and reflecting; and it is also a time when most of us eat more than we usually do when we are not fasting.
 As much as we feel free to indulge in our favorite foods during Iftar, it is important to remember that a healthy lifestyle is also important and this can include not gaining weight during this month of fasting.

-If you are one of the many who would not like to gain weight, or rather lose some, we have listed a few tips you can follow to make this happen.
+If you are one of the many who would not like to gain weight, or rather want weight loss treatment, we have listed a few tips you can follow to make this happen.

 Have a balanced and light Iftar: Since you are fasting for more than 12 hours, your metabolism is bound to slow down, meaning that your energy levels also decrease.
 When it is time for Iftar, try your best to eat as though you were not fasting, and this includes breaking your fast with a couple of dates to give your body the sugar it needs.
 Follow with two healthy appetizers like light soup and a salad.
 Then have one main instead of eating everything that is on offer.
 It is important to remember to give your body a break after each course instead of eating everything at once so as not to overwhelm your digestive system.